oswriter/opensourcewriter.com/content/post/do-something-about-your-terrible-passwords.md

 +++
 date = "2017-05-08"
-description = "Pwgen creates passwords that can be easily memorized by a human" tags = ["Security Applications"] title = "Do Something About Your Terrible Passwords"
+description = "Pwgen creates passwords that can be easily memorized by a human." categories = ["Reviews"] tags = ["pwgen", "Theodore Ts'o"] title = "Do Something About Your Terrible Passwords"

 +++